 The government and the Sweden Democrats have previously presented an expansion of the university of applied sciences.
 In the budget bill, the government states that it is prioritizing funds for more places both within the university of applied sciences and vocational adult education.

-The investment involves approximately 3 places at the university of applied sciences and 000 places in regional vocational education.
-The expansion of the university of applied sciences is particularly interesting, as it is sometimes described as an alternative to certain university educations.
-An inquiry has recently proposed developing YH training as a supplement to university education.
-The expansion of YH can therefore in the long term affect students in higher education.
-The grant for the University of Applied Sciences Authority (MYH) is increased by SEK 16 million for 500, linked to the expansion.
+The investment involves approximately 3,000 places at the university of applied sciences and 16,500 places in regional vocational education.
+The expansion of the university of applied sciences is particularly interesting, as it is sometimes described as an alternative to certain higher education programmes.
+A report has recently proposed developing university of applied sciences programmes as an extension to higher education.
+The expansion of university of applied sciences may therefore affect students in higher education in the long term.
+The allocation for the Swedish Agency for University of Applied Sciences (MYH) is being increased by SEK 15 million for 2024, linked to the expansion.

 VFU

-We already know that the regions' ability to receive students for business-based education (VFU) is affected by how strained the business in general is.
-It remains to be seen whether the regions' ability to receive VFU students is affected by the regions' increasingly strained finances.
+We already know that the regions' ability to accept students for work-based learning (VFU) is affected by how strained the operations are in general.
+It remains to be seen whether the regions' ability to accept VFU students is affected by the regions' increasingly strained finances.

 The budget bill does not contain much about VFU.
-The compensation amount for VFU is calculated in the same way as other compensation amounts, with 3,5%.
+The compensation amount for VFU is increased in the same way as other compensation amounts, by 3,5%.

-The government mentions in the budget proposal that a special investigator, who will act as national coordinator, has previously been tasked with supporting universities, health and medical care authorities and care providers in collaboration around VFU.
+The government mentions in the budget proposal that a special investigator, who will function as a national coordinator, has previously been assigned to support universities, health and medical authorities and healthcare providers in collaboration around VFU.

 Other

-Much of the government's research policy will be presented in the research bill that will be presented in the fall of 2024.
+Much of the government's research policy will be presented in the research bill that will be presented in the autumn of 2024.
 The budget bill mentions, among other things, that the government intends to steer more towards excellent research rather than breadth.
-Otherwise, no news is presented in the research area that is deemed to have any major effect on education at first and second level.
+Otherwise, no news in the research area is presented that is considered to have any major effect on education at the undergraduate and postgraduate levels.

-University and College Council will receive reduced grants in the coming year.
-For the work with a web portal for student health, however, UHR's grant will be increased by SEK 1 starting in 000.
+University and College Council will receive reduced funding in the coming year.
+However, for the work on a web portal for student health, UHR's funding will be increased by SEK 1,000,000 from 2024.

-The higher contribution to certain students who study further after introductory program in upper secondary school being wound up.
+The higher contribution to certain students who continue their studies after introductory program in high school be discontinued.

-The government also announces that they intend to expand medical education starting in 2027, i.e. after the next election.
+The government also announces that they intend to expand medical school starting in 2027, i.e. after the next election.

-Those universities with ongoing trial activities with a new shorter one supplementary pedagogical education (KPU) receives some increase in targeted funds, and the budget bill states that shorter KPU should be expanded to more universities and more people should be able to study within shorter KPU.
+The higher education institutions with ongoing trials with a new shorter supplementary pedagogical training (KPU) will receive some increase in targeted funds, and the budget bill states that shorter KPU should be expanded to more universities and more people should be able to study within shorter KPU.

-A Cyber Campus to be established at the Royal The Institute of Technology, with the aim of strengthening both society's defense capabilities and Sweden's competitiveness.
+A Cyber campus will be established at the Royal Institute of Technology, with the aim of strengthening both society's defense capability and Sweden's competitiveness.

 Something about the future

-The budget bill for 2024 results in a decrease in the number of study places in higher education.
-This partly reflects a reduced search pressure in the past year.
+The budget bill for 2024 results in the number of places available in higher education programmes decreasing.
+This partly reflects a reduced application pressure in the past year.
 At the same time, it is worrying for the future.
-In the next few years, the search pressure is expected to increase for higher education.
-Partly as a result of increasingly large cohorts of young people expected to graduate from high school, partly in combination with the fact that more and more professionals are seeking further education.
+In the coming years, the application pressure for higher education is expected to increase.
+Partly as a result of the fact that increasingly large cohorts of young people are expected to graduate from upper secondary school, and partly in combination with an increasing number of professionals seeking further education.
 Source: UKÄ annual report 2023

-In order to be able to meet the increased application pressure, the universities need to be prepared.
+In order to be able to meet the increased application pressure, higher education institutions need to be prepared.
 The alternative is that the proportion of the population that goes on to higher education decreases.
-With a reduced number of education places, the preparedness of the higher education institutions decreases and the opportunities to meet the skills shortage decrease significantly.
-That is not what Sweden as a nation of knowledge needs.
-Especially not when it happens in combination with less and less teacher-led time and greatly weakened conditions for exercising student influence.
+With a reduced number of educational places, the preparedness of higher education institutions decreases and the opportunities to meet the skills shortage are significantly reduced.
+This is not what Sweden as a knowledge nation needs.
+Especially not when it happens in combination with increasingly less teacher-led time and greatly weakened conditions for pursuing student influence.
 This budget bill leaves a lot to be desired, to say the least.